tolarewaju3/codelikethewind/5g-streaming/README.md

 ![Calls By Location](img/calls_by_location.png)

-Finally, we'll display a pie chart of the calls by network type.
-Use the steps above and the query below.
+Finally, **we'll display a pie chart of calls by network type.** Use the steps above and the query below.

 ```
 SELECT